bensutlieff/bensutlieff.github.io/_pages/about.md

 My main focus is in observing the variability of these substellar objects, and understanding what this information can tell us about their atmospheres and evolution.
 I am also searching for new exoplanets using the latest instrumentation both on the ground and in space, as well as archival data.
 From May 2027 I will hold a Leverhulme Trust Early Career Fellowship at the University of Edinburgh.

 I completed my PhD at the Anton Pannekoek Institute of the University of Amsterdam.
 Before this, I completed an MPhys degree in Physics with Astrophysics at the University of Exeter, where I first specialised in direct exoplanet imaging.
-A recent version of my curriculum vitae can be found <a href="files/Ben_Sutlieff_CV_web_20260620.pdf">here (June 2026)</a>.
-Feel free to contact me at [ben.sutlieff@roe.ac.uk](mailto:ben.sutlieff@roe.ac.uk).
+A recent version of my curriculum vitae can be found <a href="files/Ben_Sutlieff_CV_web_20260620.pdf">here (June 2026)</a>. <b>Feel free to email me at [ben.sutlieff@roe.ac.uk](mailto:ben.sutlieff@roe.ac.uk).<b>

-A fully up-to-date list of all publications that I have written or contributed to can be found [here](https://ui.adsabs.harvard.edu/search/q=orcid%3A0000-0002-9962-132X&sort=date%20desc%2C%20bibcode%20desc&p_=0).
+A fully up-to-date list of my publications can be found [here](https://ui.adsabs.harvard.edu/search/q=orcid%3A0000-0002-9962-132X&sort=date%20desc%2C%20bibcode%20desc&p_=0).

 *This page was last updated in June 2026.*